 (c) access and operate any device or equipment in the vehicle that holds or processes data.

-[Section 14 amended by No. 39 of 2015 s.
+[Section 14 amended: No. 39 of 2015 s.
 6.]

 15. Certain places may be entered and searched

 (1) If a police officer reasonably suspects that a place is in a target area, the officer may enter and search the place for a thing connected with a terrorist act.